Curry scores 40, Warriors rally past Mitchell, Cavs 106-101

 Curry extended his NBA record to 200 straight regular-season games with at least one 3-pointer and shot 6 of 11 from deep.

+”He’s just amazing night after night.
+He’s in such great shape,” Kerr said. ”If there’s one area that he’s dramatically better now than when I first got here eight years ago it’s just his strength and conditioning.”

+”He’s much bigger and stronger, much more capable of defending at a really high level and sustaining two-way basketball for an entire game and just knocking down shots from all over and finishing at the rim.
+He’s unbelievable,” he said.

-A rarity: He missed two free throws over the final 17.6 seconds, but delivered a second straight 40-point performance.
+A rarity: Curry missed two free throws over the final 17.6 seconds, but delivered a second straight 40-point performance.

 Evan Mobley had 20 points and 12 rebounds as Cleveland dropped a third straight following an eight-game winning streak.